naiad-auv/naiad-auv-report/doc/README.md

 ### References are collected in the same bib file
 To make sure that all our references look the same we will use a single references.bib file.
 It's located in the "doc" folder (one folder above the main tex-file for your report.
+If you add new references please push the updates to the master branch immediately.
+This is to prevent multiple references additions for the same reference.